 The very first step is to create a new session to store our captures.
 Simply click on the "new session" button.
-A popup appears to ask you to name the session.
+A popup appears which is used to give the session a name.
 Name it accordingly and press OK.

 29.2.3 Checking for delay offset